Hydra-Research-Group/Roblox-Ranking-API/README.md

 ## 🧠 Caching Behavior

-- Memberships cached for **10 minutes**
+- Memberships are cached for **10 minutes**
-- Roles cached for **30 minutes**
+- Roles are cached for **30 minutes**
-- Use `/clear-cache` to manually reset
+- Use `/clear-cache` to manually reset cache

 ---

-## 📌 Notes
+## 🔒 Notes

+- Input to `/update-rank` is validated using `Joi`
+- The `helmet` middleware is used to enhance HTTP header security
+- The username is fetched and included in webhook messages on successful rank updates
-- Make sure your API key has permissions to manage ranks for the group.
+- Ensure your Roblox API key has permission to manage ranks for the group
-- Use a reverse proxy like NGINX or Cloudflare in production for HTTPS.
+- Consider using a reverse proxy (like NGINX or Cloudflare) for HTTPS and additional security
-- Keep access/admin keys secret.
+- Keep your `ACCESS_API_KEY` and `ADMIN_API_KEY` private